jancichocki/Coinbase/README.md

 ### Unique Solution and Technology
 Coinbase differentiates itself with a multi-faceted approach:

-1. **Trading Platforms:** Coinbase offers multiple platforms, catering to beginners and experienced traders.
+1. **Trading Platforms:** Coinbase offers multiple platforms catering to beginners and experienced traders.
 These include the original Coinbase platform for simple transactions and Coinbase Advanced Trade for more sophisticated trading options.
 Additionally, Coinbase One provides no-fee trades for a monthly fee (FourWeekMBA, n.d.).

 2. **Educational Resources:** Coinbase provides educational resources, including video classes and exams, to educate users about cryptocurrency trading.
 This "learn to earn" approach allows users to earn cryptocurrencies while learning about them (FourWeekMBA, n.d.).

-3. **Quick Withdrawals:** Coinbase enables immediate withdrawal of cryptocurrencies after purchase with fiat currency, benefiting users who want to use cryptocurrency in decentralized apps and other services (NerdWallet, 2023).
+3. **Quick Withdrawals:** Coinbase enables immediate withdrawal of cryptocurrencies after fiat currency purchases, benefiting users who want to use cryptocurrency in decentralized apps and other services (NerdWallet, 2023).

 4. **Blockchain Infrastructure:** Coinbase’s infrastructure focuses on security, scalability, and stability.
 It is "blockchain agnostic," allowing easy integration of new blockchain technologies.
 Key aspects include immutability, ephemerality, consensus, and automation (AWS Startups Blog, n.d.).